maunope/rgbpi_utils/README.md

 # rgbpi_artwork_matcher
 Some awk&amp;regexp magic to map  libretro artwork repository files to rgbpi OS game codes

+## Prerequisites:

+- Root access to rgbpi is required to write images, you can use rgbpi_extras to get it (https://github.com/sd2cv/RGBPi-Extra/)
+- (optional) install imagemagick to resize images

 ## First very crude version, current capabilities:

 - takes a set of png artwork images and creates copies matching rgppi namign scheme